Restraining Order Attorney San Francisco

 Do not wait to see what happens, as your lawyer can protect you as soon the order goes into effect and can advocate for your behalf during the hearing.
 The outcome of your case can depend on how quickly you get dependable legal representation.
 Don’t hesitate to call our office today to learn about how we can help.

-Treat a Restraining Order As a Serious Matter
+Treat a Restraining Order as a Serious Matter

-If you received notice of a restraining order, you may want to respond with a shrug and act like it’s not a big deal.
+If you receive notice of a restraining order, you may want to respond with a shrug and act like it’s not a big deal.
 While the person who filed a restraining order against you may be making the issue more serious than it is, you should never act like it’s not a big deal.
 Never ignore a restraining order request.
 It is in your best interest to have a lawyer to talk to, so you can be informed about your options and rights.

 After a restraining order has been approved, you can receive a charge for a criminal offense if you violated the terms of that order.
-And then, if a permanent order is granted, it will show up on background checks, and you will no longer be allowed to possess a firearm while it is in effect.
-So while your initial reaction may be to toss it out, there may be unfortunate consequences for doing so.
+And then, if a permanent order is granted, it will show up at background checks, and you will no longer be allowed to possess a firearm while it is in effect.
+So, while your initial reaction may be to toss it out, there may be unfortunate consequences for doing so.

 If there is a restraining order currently filed against you, please call The Hallinan Law Firm today to reserve a consultation with a dedicated and knowledgeable San Francisco, CA Restraining Order Lawyer.

 Let’s say you were just served a restraining order that is temporary.
 We strongly advise taking the steps that are listed on the order, including not making contact with the petitioner, despite maybe feeling like you have a reasonable defense against it.
 Under no circumstances should you contact the filer of the restraining order, as this may be used against you during the hearing for a permanent order.
 Here are a few tasks that your lawyer can help you with in preparation for the hearing: